vinesh0908/Demo-Projects/README.md

 ```

-## Instructions on how to run this application
+## Instructions to run this application

 ### As a standalone REST service - ```without Docker```